Choosing the right foods may help breathing in people with COPD. Here's how.

 Although most ice creams are high in calories and sugar, this doesn’t mean you have to skip dessert.

-Yogurt is also a good source of calcium and it’s important to get enough calcium if you have COPD.
-Taking certain medications can often speed up calcium loss, which can increase the risk of osteoporosis.
+Yogurt is also a good source of calcium, and it's essential to get enough calcium if you have COPD.
+Taking certain medications can often speed up calcium loss, increasing the risk of osteoporosis.

-Keep in mind that dairy does not create extra mucus in the throat, nose, and lungs.
-Yogurt just leaves a creamy coating in your mouth and throat that may feel like mucus.
+Dairy does NOT create extra mucus in the throat, nose, and lungs.
+Yogurt leaves a creamy coating in your mouth and throat that may feel like mucus.

 What you eat and drink can affect your breathing if you have COPD.
 If you’re looking to make changes to help reduce your symptoms, talk to your doctor or dietician about what a healthy and balanced diet should look like for you.